chiheb7898/CRUD-ReactJS/README.md

 5. Start the backend server: `cd ../server && npm start`
 6. Start the React frontend: `cd ../client && npm start`

-[Add any additional steps required for setup]

-## Usage

-[Provide instructions on how to use the CRUD functionalities in your application, including how to create, delete, edit, and search products in the data table.]

-## Contributing

-Contributions to this project are welcome!
-If you have any ideas, bug fixes, or feature improvements, feel free to submit pull requests.

-## License

-[Specify the license you are using for your project (e.g., MIT, Apache 2.0)]

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run: